luciangreen/Philosophy/README.md

 * Run generated algorithms by uncommenting a line in <a href="https://github.com/luciangreen/Philosophy/blob/master/s2a/auxiliary_s2a2.pl">auxiliary_s2a2.pl</a> and calling `algorithm(In_vars,Out_var).` Please check the name of the algorithm.

 * <a href="https://github.com/luciangreen/Time_Machine/blob/main/mrs2a_binary5.pl">Mind-Reading S2A</a> uses S2A to generate algorithms.
-See for an example of generating S2A generated algorithms.
+See for an example of generating S2A algorithms.

 # Authors